Played by: Antonio Banderas, José María de Tavira (as a child)

 - But for Me, It Was Tuesday: He tries to play this straight, telling Diego that he "hasn't given him a second thought" since he had him imprisoned.
 The fact that his very first action on returning to California was to visit the prison to make sure Diego was dead, however, strongly implies that he was lying and was in fact quite afraid of him, even after twenty years.

 - Combat Pragmatist: Rafael will do anything to gain an advantage over an opponent in a fight, including threatening his own daughter (though he'd never actually follow through).

 - Cruel Mercy: Throws Diego in prison rather than killing him so that he can live with the loss of his family.

-- Disney Villain Death: Diego shoves a cart full of gold bullions off a cliff; the wagon's straps catch Rafael's leg and drag him off the cliff.
+- Disney Villain Death: Diego shoves a cart full of gold bullion off a cliff; the wagon's straps catch Rafael's leg and drag him off the cliff.

 - Even Evil Has Loved Ones: He loved Esperanza de la Vega, though she wanted nothing to do with him, and loves his adoptive daughter Elena as well.
 This is best expressed when he stops Love from firing through Elena to hit Zorro.

 - Even Evil Has Standards: His actions are far too heinous for him to be considered any sort of Anti-Villain but Don Rafael is still shown to adhere to at least a small modicum of morality.
-For one, he tries to prevent the children of Mexico City from witnesses the hangings and is slightly reluctant to murder all of the slaves inside the mine.
+For one, he tries to prevent the children of Mexico City from witnessing the executions in the plaza and is slightly reluctant to murder all of the slaves inside the mine.
 He also would never shoot his adopted daughter, and is surprised that Don Diego expected him to.